Saurabhkg03/Amazon-reviews-extract/README.md

 # Installation
 ## 1.Install all the Dependancies and libraries you need-
+Make sure you have latest version version of python installed.
+Visit the official Python website at <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a> to download and install the latest version of Python.
+You can install the libraries by running the following commands in your terminal or command prompt:

+pandas-```pip install pandas```
+openpyxl-```pip install openpyxl```
+requests-```pip install requests```
+beautifulsoup4-```pip install beautifulsoup4```

 ## 2.Install Docker.
 First of all we need to install docker